 Teaching methods are tailor-made to suit the size of classes, the nature of the subject and the level of study.
-Each module has a combination of methods including lectures, tutorials, laboratory sessions, industrial visits, workshops and group work.
-QMUL degrees combine face to face teaching and practical experiences, with supported and structured on-line learning.
+Each module has a combination of methods including lectures, seminars, tutorials, laboratory sessions, industrial visits, workshops and group work.
+QMUL degrees combine face to face teaching and practical experiences, with supported and structured online learning.
 Our virtual learning platform is referred to as QMplus.
-Through this platform you will be able to find details about your modules, assessments, timetables and other activities.
+Through this platform you will be able to find details about your modules, assessments, timetables, additional resources and other guided learning activities.